 Conduct not typically considered retaliation includes, but may not be limited to, making a good faith allegation of misconduct, filing a complaint under this Policy, and/or seeking or enforcing interim measures or accommodations.

 Note on other code of social conduct violations

-After reviewing the incident, the Title IX deputy coordinator or designee and conduct
+After reviewing the incident, the Title IX Coordinator or designee and Conduct Administrator

-administrator will determine whether other code of social conduct charges in addition
+will determine whether other Code of Social Conduct charges in addition to the SGBM

-to the SGBM charges of prohibited conduct should be applied.
-This will be reflected
+charges of Prohibited Conduct should be applied.
+This will be reflected in the formal

-in the formal complaint and will be provided to both the reporting individual and
+complaint and will be provided to both the Reporting Individual and Responding Student.